-People told us they were happy living at the Laurels Nursing Home.
-One person told us, "I've been here since last year, and I'm glad I came, I like the staff and I have made friends."
+People told us they were happy living at Havelock House.
+One person told us, "I've not been here long, and I'm glad I'm here - it's really fantastic, I like the staff and I have made friends."
 Staff spoke highly about the people they supported and spoke with pride and compassion when talking about people.
 People's privacy and dignity was respected and staff recognised that dignity was individual and should be based on what each person wants.